Teyana Taylor’s Pixie Is the Haircut That Lives Rent Free in My Head

 Kiss Curls

-Soft curls at the hairline change the whole mood of a pixie.
-Instead of looking sharp or edgy, the style feels romantic and intentional.
+These little curls at the hairline completely change the whole mood.
+Instead of looking sharp or edgy, you get something romantic and intentional.

 Tapered Pixie

-Clean sides change how short hair behaves.
-A tight taper around the ears and neck keeps the cut sharp while the top stays soft and touchable.
+Clean sides make short hair look intentional instead of grown-out.
+The tight taper around the ears keeps everything crisp while the top stays soft enough to touch.

 Curly Pixie